-The topic of the death in 1959 of a group of tourists under the leadership of Dyatlov aroused considerable interest (see “The World of Criminology” №1 / 2017).
+The topic of the death in 1959 of a group of hikers under the leadership of Dyatlov aroused considerable interest (see “The World of Criminology” №1 / 2017).

 We present excerpts from the conclusion of S.Y.
 Shkryabach, made after the investigation of the criminal case.
 They are also interesting because the author has extensive experience in mountain tourism, being a member of more than 25 ascents and 20 expeditions in the Pamir, Tien Shan, Caucasus, Altai, Eastern Sayan mountains, as well as in Kamchatka and the Arctic.